Tabernanthe iboga: Description

 Normally growing to a height of 2 m, T. iboga may eventually grow into a small tree up to 10 m tall, given the right conditions.
 The flowers are yellowish-white or pink and followed by a fruit, orange at maturity, that may be either globose or fusiform.
-Its yellow-fleshed roots contain a number of indole alkaloids, most notably ibogaine, which is found in the highest concentration in the root-bark.
+Its yellow-fleshed roots contain a number of indole alkaloids, most notably ibogaine, which is found in the highest concentration in the bark of the roots.
 The root material, bitter in taste, causes a degree of anaesthesia in the mouth as well as systemic numbness of the skin.

 Taxonomy

 Publication of binomial

 Tabernanthe iboga was described by Henri Ernest Baillon and published in Bulletin Mensuel de la Société Linnéenne de Paris 1: 783 in the year 1889.
-The plant even though was discovered and used long before in central Africa as a cultural plant.

 Etymology

 The genus name Tabernanthe is a compound of the Latin taberna, "tavern"/"hut"/"(market) stall" and Greek: ἄνθος (anthos) "flower" – giving a literal meaning of "tavern flower".
 On the other hand, it may equally well have been intended (by way of a type of botanical shorthand) to mean "having a flower resembling that of plants belonging to the genus Tabernaemontana " (q.v.).
 If the first conjecture is the correct one, the name could also have been intended to suggest that the plant is cultivated near huts, sold at market stalls or even that – like the beverages sold at a tavern – the plant is intoxicating, all of which alternatives would constitute apt descriptions of an oft-cultivated and popular psychoactive plant.

-The specific name iboga is simply one of a number of similar names given to the plant in its native Gabon.
+The specific name iboga comes from the Myene name for the plant, which was also borrowed into a number of other regional languages with mild variation.